systemlevel/lxdbackup/README.md

 # LXD Backup script

-This Bash script backsup your LXD container (https://www.ubuntu.com/containers/lxd) with help of the powerful Minio Client (https://www.minio.io/features.html).
+This Bash script backs up your LXD container (https://www.ubuntu.com/containers/lxd) leveraging Minio Client (https://www.minio.io/features.html) (instead of rclone).

 ## What does it do: